drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-02-your-filename.md

 3. Open [VLC](http://www.videolan.org/vlc/index.html).
 In "Media" menu, choose "Convert/Save".
 4. In "Open media" window, choose "file" tab.
 Click "add" button and choose files to convert.
 5. Navigate to where the Pimsleur file is stored.
 Default in Windows is somewhere under "My Music".
 6. Choose file(s) to convert, click "Convert/Save".
-(While you can batch add files in this window, you have to convert them one-by-one.)
+(While you can batch add files in this window, as far as I have been able to figure, you have to convert them one-by-one.)
 7. In "Convert" window, set to "Audio-MP3".
 Then set destination folder and file name.
+Click Save, then Start.
 It takes a while to convert to mp3.
 8. Mp3s can be uploaded to Dropbox, and accessed via Chromebook.

 Open in